 Now it's time to hear from you:

-Are there any youth baseball pitching strategies that I missed?
+Are there any pitching strategy tips that I missed?

 Or maybe you have an idea of how I can make this list even better.